joergkrause/nyaf/src/packages/@nyaf/lib/README.md

 * `Disconnect`: Component is going to be unloaded.
 * `Disposed`: After calling the `dispose` method.

+The life cycle is available through an event `lifecycle`.
+It's exposed via a property called `onlifecycle` on the element level, too.
+The events are fired after the internal hook has been called.

 ## Template Features

 Template Features avoid using creepy JavaScript for loops and branches.
 You can use: